 It hasn’t always been this way.

 When I was younger, at the agency, it was a running joke how much I could put away.
 “Tara will!” would be the group response whenever someone asked if anyone wanted a second piece of cake, or if anyone wanted to order lunch.
-Still, I remained slim and cute while gorging on thousands of not-always-healthy calories.
+Still, I remained slim while gorging on thousands of not-always-healthy calories.
 I was very active, and I ate mostly for the sheer enjoyment of it – the sweet, the savory, the crunchy, the chewy.

 I did not, at the time, appreciate how lucky I was.
 My body, which, in retrospect, was likely in the 99th percentile as far as conventional attractiveness goes, was, in my mind, never good enough.
 I worried about my thighs.
 I worried about my calves.
 I worried deeply, after a particular head-scratcher of a rejection, about my boobs.
 I was, while not shy exactly, extremely self-conscious sexually, just when I should have been embracing my youth and beauty and living it all the hell up.

 Yeah, I do feel a difference – a far less obsess-y approach to food.
 Im retraining myself not to use it to calm me down or soothe me, especially at the office.